dry5kulll/OverTheWire/Bandit/README.md

 ## Solution 💡
 ### Level 0

-* `cat readme`
+- Description:
-* Explanation: Use the cat command to display the contents of the readme file.
-The password for Level 1 will be in the output.
+     - Use the cat command to display the contents of the readme file & grab the password for the net level.
+- Commands:
+     - `cat readme`

 ### Level 1
-* `cat ./-`
+- Description:
-* Explanation: Here, ./- refers to the filename -.
+     -  Here, ./- refers to the filename -.
 Use the cat command to read the contents of this file & find the password for Level 2.
+- Commands:
+     - `cat ./-`

 ### Level 2
 * `cat ./spaces\ in\ this\ filename` or `cat "spaces in this filename"`